metrorailings/OwlBlog/content/posts/week-5-insights.md

 Solid use of misdirection by Minnesota to prevent the Seahawks from keying in on Dalvin Cook runs.

-Playing with the lead, the Vikings are very content playing cover-two defense against the Russell Wilson offense.
+The Vikings are very content playing cover-two defense against the Russell Wilson offense.
+And so far, it's working spectacularly.

+***

+## Eagles @ Steelers

+Steelers interestingly using jet sweeps and end-around to create some misdirection on running plays.